Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

  	      used by: mesh-pyramids profile
  2.	screenSpaceRelative – LOD switching based on screen ‘scale’ of the node’s MBV
         used by: points profile
+ 3.	distancRangeFromDefaultCamera – LOD switching based on normalized distance of the node’s MBV from the camera – used by: points profile
  3.	effectiveDensity – estimation of the point density covered by the node
         used by: pointclouds profile